- Introduction and Background

 Introduction and Background

-The ‘Daily Monitor’ and the ‘Daily acquisitions’ are the two daily reports sent out by the Management Accounting department and consequently, were one of my responsibilities at RCI Financial Services (A wholly owned subsidiary of GROUPE Renault).
-The importance of their preparation lies in the valuable information one can gather as they offer an insight into where we are at a point in time, how we are performing against last year’s result, and whether we are on track to hit targets.
+The ‘Daily Monitor’ and the ‘Daily acquisitions’ were two daily reports sent out by the Management Accounting department and consequently, were one of my responsibilities at RCI Financial Services (A wholly owned subsidiary of GROUPE Renault).
+The importance of their preparation lied in the valuable information and insight one could obtain regarding where we (the company) were at a point in time, how we were performing against last year’s result, and whether we were on track to hit our targets.

 The Daily Monitor

-The Daily Monitor is a brief yet detailed snapshot that shows our commercial and financial position on the report’s date and how this compares both against our set targets and our achieved results for the previous year.
-This is then emailed to the executive committee, the entire finance department and select individuals.
+The Daily Monitor was a brief snapshot that showed our commercial and financial position on the report’s date and how this compared both against our set targets, and our achieved results for the previous year.
+This report was emailed to the executive committee (i.e the C Suites; CEO, CFO, CMO etc), the entire finance department and select individuals from marketing.

 The Daily acquisitions

-The Daily acquisitions on the other hand is a pdf summary report of the month’s total acquisitions by Brand & category, presented with some graphs, and also contained information of how the company is performing against its target.
+The Daily acquisitions on the other hand was a pdf summary report of the month’s total acquisitions by Brand & category, presented with some graphs, and also contained information of how the company was performing against its target.
 This pdf was then uploaded to declic (the social networking site for employees of the Renault GROUPE).

 The data and end product

-Each morning, I extract data from the database via an SQL extraction.
-This data contains a record of each agreements financed by the company since the start of the month.
+I begun preparation of the reports each morning by extracting the relevant data from the database using SQL.
+The extracted data contained a record of each agreements financed by the company since the start of the month.
 A PowerPoint report (later converted to a pdf file) is then prepared using this data.

 The whole preparation process (from extraction to pdf creation) took between 30mins to an hour each day.
 Implementation of this automation process cut this down to about 2 – 3 mins each day.

 Having become proficient in Alteryx, a data blending and analytics tool, it was naturally my first go to for this automation project.
-I had also automated the daily monitor a few weeks back then using it.
-However, after about 30mins in, it quickly became apparent that Alteryx on its own wouldn’t be sufficient.
+I was inclined to use it as I had succesfully automated preparation of the daily monitor a few weeks back.
+After about 30mins in however, it quickly became apparent that Alteryx on its own wouldn’t be sufficient.
 This was because the data presentation and reporting tools were limited in functionality (Granted some of the desired outputs of the report could be achieved by some tools still in beta).
-As a result, I sought other ways of achieving the project’s objective and python particularly stood out to me not only because of its simplicity and integration with alteryx, but also because I have been wanting to do something really meaningful in it.
+As a result, I sought other ways of achieving the project’s objective and python particularly stood out to me not only because of its simplicity and integration with alteryx, but also because I had been wanting to do something meaningful in it.
 This was also a chance for me to play with Matplotlib and Numpy; popular python libraries among data scientists.
 My final working solution was built using a combination of both Alteryx and python tools and the end result was a very user-friendly experience app.
 [See video below]

 Step 1 – Prepping and setting up the environment: